This post contains affiliate links. Read the full disclosure here.

 Getting to Animal Kingdom

 Animal Kingdom is the only park on Disney World Property that doesn’t offer more than one transportation option to the park.
-Because Animal Kingdom is set apart from the other parks (to give the animals space, keep them away from the fireworks, etc.) the resort-offered transportation to Animal Kingdom is taking a bus.
+Because Animal Kingdom is set apart from the other parks (to give the animals space, keep them away from the fireworks, etc.) the only resort-offered transportation to Animal Kingdom is taking a bus.
 You’ll find a bus to Animal Kingdom at every Disney resort.

 If you are staying at a non-Disney World resort, check to see if they offer free shuttle services to the parks.
 Many of them do.

 If you are driving to Animal Kingdom, you will park in the Animal Kingdom parking lot.
 If you are staying at a Disney Resort, you won’t have to pay for parking.
-If you are an off-site day guest though, parking will be $25.
+If you are an off-site day guest though, parking will be $30.
 Annual passholders do not have to pay for parking.

 Getting Around Animal Kingdom